- CITIGROUP INC. & ANOR. V CORPORATE AFFAIRS COMMISSION & 5 ORS.

 23. COMPUTER SOFTWARE AND HARDWARE SERVICE

-Drafting contracts for company providing all the computer hardware and software service and maintenance of all Guinness operations in Nigeria.
+Drafting contracts for companies that are providing all the computer hardware and software service and maintenance of all Guinness operations in Nigeria.

 24. TELECOMMUNICATIONS SERVICES: